abbiekressner/abbiekressner.github.io/kressner-cv.md

 ## Teaching experience {.htmlhide}
+* DTU Young Researcher Training Programme · Spring 2018 to present

+    - Series of workshops focused on paving the way towards excellence in an academic career

 * Guest lecturer · Technical University of Denmark · Spring 2018

     - Lecture on signal processing in Auditory Signal Processing and Perception (Course 31236)